Holo-Host/hpos-api-rust/README.md

 ```

 200 OK
-returns in body of a message result of a zome call exactly as returned by holochain
+returns response `application/octet-stream` - a byte payload exactly as returned by holochain.
+It is up to the caller to use msgpack to decode this message and parse content.